Review AI Video Takes and Build Dailies

 Reject

 Reject a take when it breaks the shot’s core job.
-Common reasons include wrong identity, unusable motion, poor prop readability, broken wardrobe continuity, unwanted objects, or a camera move that fights the scene.
+Use rejection for wrong identity, unusable motion, poor prop readability, broken wardrobe continuity, unwanted objects, or a camera move that fights the scene, then name the specific failure for regeneration.

 Write the reason in production language.
-“Wrong” doesn’t help the next pass.
+“Wrong” does not help the next pass.
 “Reject because the signal case disappears after the first second” gives the next prompt edit a target.

 Maybe